 The Company has no employees and the Directors have been appointed on a non-executive basis.
 Whilst the Company has taken all reasonable steps to establish and maintain adequate procedures, systems and controls to enable it to comply with its obligations, the Company is reliant upon the performance of third party service providers for its executive functions.
-In particular, the Investment Manager, the Administrator and the Registrar will be performing services which are integral to the operation of the Company.
+In particular, the Investment Manager, the Administrator and the Registrar perform services which are integral to the operation of the Company, and assist the Company with compliance with its legal and regulatory obligations, such as anti-money laundering and data protection compliance.
 Failure by any service provider to carry out its obligations to the Company in accordance with the terms of its appointment or the termination of these agreements could have an adverse effect on the Company's financial condition, results of operations and prospects, with a consequential adverse effect on returns to Shareholders and the market value of the Shares.